Sending a Survey via Text Message

 Don’t include any personal information, for example people’s names or other information that identifies a person or business, other than your company name.
 If you include personal information in the text message and receive a Right to be Forgotten request, you may have to delete the entire collector and all responses it collected in order to fulfill the request.

 Update the collector options to control the survey taking experience or add restrictions to the survey.
 If your team uses a custom subdomain, it isn't supported when using the Text Message collector.

+Recipients need to have a US, CA, or UK phone number.
 There are a couple ways to add recipients to your text message:

 TIP!
 Use custom data to include info you know about your survey takers in the survey results.

-Your recipient phone numbers are updated in the Send To field to include the country code and recipient name, if custom data is saved in your account, and non-numeric characters are removed.
+Your recipient phone numbers are updated in the Send To field to include the country code and recipient name, if custom data is saved in your account, and any non-numeric characters are removed.
 For example:

 +12223334444 Name: +15556667777

 + 44 7911 123456 Name: + 44 7911 123456

 If you see an error about invalid contacts or that “something went wrong” when you add recipients or try to send a text message, it means your list wasn't formatted correctly or you added duplicate, opted out, or bounced phone numbers.